JEHoctor/tes-ds-club/knn.md

 X_train, X_test, y_train, y_test = train_test_split(X, y, test_size=0.33, stratify=y, random_state=42)
 ```

+Notice the part that says `test_size=0.33`.
+That means that one third of the data will be used for testing, and won't be in the training data.
+The part that says `stratify=y` tells the `train_test_split` split function to make sure that the proportion of soil types is the same in the train and test data as it is in the whole dataset.

-Now we will train a k-nearest neighbors (k-NN) model on the training data.
+Now we will train the k-nearest neighbors model on the training data.

 ```python
 from sklearn.neighbors import KNeighborsClassifier